mrfunkster/react-redux-thunk-template/README.md

-# Getting Started with Create React App
+# Getting Started with React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is React App Template created with standard [create-react-app](https://create-react-app.dev/docs/getting-started/), but with some custom improvements.

+## About template

+The project contain basic React file structure with dependencies to create React/Redux/Thunk-based Application with bootstrap stylesheet.

-## Available Scripts
+## Dependents

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

-### `npm test`
+- react-router
+- redux
+- react-redux
+- redux-thunk

+## Create your own project

+To create your own project using this Template simply clone this repository from git:

+### `git clone `

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.